Spatially Derived Clusters

 Figure 8: Spatial overlay of BANKSY derived cluster, highlighting each cluster in a separate plot.

-For one, we can see that there is less “noise” in the seurat_banksy clusters where bins of a cluster are not as scattered throughout the slide - which is what would be expected from the BANKSY algorithm.
+For one, we can see that there is less “noise” in the seurat_banksy clusters, where bins of a cluster are not as scattered throughout the slide.
+This is what would be expected from the BANKSY algorithm.
+For example, if we compare the outer rim of the tissue, the bins are more connected in the BANKSY representation compared to the gene-expression clustering.

 UMAP